 Members of the Gettysburg College community have two options for officially reporting concerns:

-1. For immediate emergency assistance, including assistance for imminent risk of suicide or harm to others, call 911 or the Department of Public Safety (DPS) at (717-337-6911).
+1. For immediate emergency assistance, including assistance for imminent risk of suicide or harm to others, call 911 or the Campus Safety at (717-337-6911).

 2. Submit non-emergency concerns using the Community Concern Webform.
 Information provided on this form will be sent to the appropriate College official for review during normal business hours, 8:30 a.m. to 5:00 p.m., Monday through Friday.
 Do not use this form to report time-sensitive or urgent matters.
-Contact the Department of Public Safety for issues that require immediate attention before or after normal business hours.
+Contact Campus Safety for issues that require immediate attention before or after normal business hours.
 Use of this form could be appropriate for reporting:

 - Bias incidents

 - General student (CARE), employee, or faculty concerns

 - Sexual Assault, Dating Violence, Domestic Violence, Stalking, or Sexual Misconduct

 Community Concern Form submissions are not anonymous.
 Privacy will be maintained throughout the investigation to the extent possible, however, consistent with the College’s need to undertake a full investigation.
 All complaints will be promptly, thoroughly, and impartially investigated.
 Your name will be submitted along with the information you provide.
 Parents, guests, and visitors should contact Campus Safety to report concerns as access to this reporting form is limited to Gettysburg students, faculty, and employees